Fighting game community: 2010–current

 After the success of Street Fighter IV, new fighting games began being developed and the FGC expanded with more tournaments.
 The tournaments even started being live-streamed with Twitch so many people can view the tournaments.
-There are also sponsor-ships from franchises like Evil Geniuses, Broken Tier, and Mad Catz, which pays players for free advertisement.
+There are also sponsor-ships from franchises like Evil Geniuses, Broken Tier, and Mad Catz, which pays players for advertisement.

-Despite the rise of other competitive video game genres, a phenomenon known as Esports, many members of the FGC have rejected the label of "Esports" on their community.
+Despite the rise of other competitive video game genres, many members of the FGC have rejected the label of "Esports" on their community.

-The overall size of the community remains a very small proportion of the fighting game market overall.
-Some of the genre's biggest selling games, such as Tekken 5, Super Smash Bros. and Mortal Kombat X, have sold in excess of 5 million copies.
-In contrast, the same games might only attract 1,000-2,000 entrants at a large tournament.
-Typically some 20-30% of players fight online.
+The overall size of the community remains a small proportion of the fighting game market overall.
+Some of the genre's best-selling games, such as Tekken 7, Super Smash Bros.
+Ultimate, and Mortal Kombat 11, have sold in excess of 10 million copies.
+In contrast, the largest tournaments for fighting games see roughly 3,000-7,000 competitors, although viewership numbers peak as high as 400,000 during events such as Evo, with unique viewership counts reaching over 3.7 million across all games.

-In recent years, the FGC has been rocked by numerous sexual assault and harassment allegations involving legal proceedings, including those of some of its most prominent Smash Bros players and organizers.
+In recent years, the FGC has been rocked by numerous sexual assault and harassment allegations involving legal proceedings, including those of some of the FGC's most prominent organizers like Evo co-founder and organizer, Joey Cuellar, and some of the FGC's most prominent Super Smash Bros. players.

-At the 2022 Japan Fighting Game Publishers Roundtable, game development heads for Tekken, Guilty Gear, and Street Fighter came together for a livestreamed discussion on the future of fighting games and topics such as free to play business models.
+In 2020, the Japan Fighting Game Publishers Roundtable was announced where game development heads for Dead or Alive, Fighting EX Layer, Guilty Gear, Samurai Shodown, Soulcalibur, Street Fighter and Tekken, came together for a livestreamed discussion on the future of fighting games and other topics.
+The event later followed with more developers, such as the developers for The King of Fighters in 2021, and Virtua Fighter in 2022.

+The COVID-19 pandemic resulted in a sudden pause to offline FGC events, with many communities relying on online services to connect.
+The size of fighting game tournaments hosted by the community have continued to grow following the pandemic.
+Evo 2023 saw 7,061 attendees for its Street Fighter 6 event, breaking records as one of the largest offline brackets in video game history, while Evo 2024 brought in the most unique competitors of any esports event in history, accumulating 9,221 players across all of its brackets.

 Culture

+Diversity

-In a 2014 article on the racial diversity of fighting game competitions, mainly the Evo tournament series, Mitch Bowman of Polygon wrote about "How the FGC's roots grew the most racially diverse community in gaming."
+In a 2014 article on the racial diversity of fighting game competitions, mainly the Evo tournament series, Mitch Bowman of Polygon wrote about "[h]ow the FGC's roots grew the most racially diverse community in gaming."
+The FGC has also been noted as being relatively accepting of LGBTQ competitors compared to other gaming communities, with top-level players such as Dominique "SonicFox" McLean and Sasha "Magi" Sullivan being open about their experiences with gender identity.